More and more consumers are committed to animal welfare and are calling for vegan accessories. We show functional and stylish must-haves: vegan belts

 Author: House of Eden

-While more and more fashion designers are committed to producing vegan collections, the demand for vegan leather in particular is increasing on the customer side.
+While more and more fashion designers are producing vegan Prescribing collections, the demand for vegan products on the customer side in particular increases Leader.
 That shows 2020 Conscious Fashion Report the trend-setting online search engine Lyst.
 This describes a 69% increase in searches for vegan leather over the last year.

-An indication that consumers are significantly interested in alternatives to classic leather products such as accessories.
+An indication that consumers are decisively in favor of alternatives to classic leather products such as accessories interested.
 These functional and fashionable must-haves are currently particularly popular: vegan belts.

 What distinguishes vegan belts?